 ATLAS is a collaboration of physicists, engineers, technicians, students and support staff from around the world.
 It is one of the largest collaborative efforts ever attempted in science, with over 5500 members and almost 3000 scientific authors.
 The success of ATLAS relies on the close collaboration of research teams located at CERN, and at member universities and laboratories worldwide.

-The only way to realize such a challenging project, with the required intellectual and financial resources, and to maximize its scientific output is through international collaboration.
+The only way to realise such a challenging project, with the required intellectual and financial resources, and to maximise its scientific output is through international collaboration.
 Large project funds are investments from funding agencies of countries participating in ATLAS.
 There are also contributions from CERN, and some resources from individual universities.

 Caption: ATLAS member countries are shaded blue.
 Click on country for summary information (double-click to zoom).
 Orange markers indicate ATLAS institutes (click for information, double-click for zoom).
 Use mouse wheel or buttons to zoom (click on ocean or non-member area to jump back to world view).

 The ATLAS management team is responsible for overseeing all the aspects of the collaboration.
 It is led by a Spokesperson, who has the overall responsibility of the day-to-day organisation of ATLAS.
 Supporting the Spokesperson is one or two Deputy Spokespersons, whose responsibilities are defined by the Spokesperson.
 The team also includes a Technical Coordinator, who monitors the overall technical aspects of the experiment; a Resource Coordinator, responsible for the financial and human resources of the collaboration; and an Upgrade Coordinator, responsible for overseeing and monitoring the ATLAS upgrades.
 The ATLAS Collaboration Board elects its Spokesperson every two years and the position is renewable once (two election terms).